Victorian State Trauma System

 History

-Taking an adequate history from the patient, bystanders, and emergency personnel of the events surrounding the injury can assist with understanding the extent of the injury and any possible other injuries.
+Taking an adequate history from the patient, bystanders, or emergency personnel of the events surrounding the injury can assist with predicting other damage that may have occurred.(17) Emphasis should be placed on understanding the mechanism, initial level of consciousness and any concurrent injuries noted.
+Note any history of drugs or alcohol prior to and at the time of injury.

-Use the AMPLE acronym to assist with gathering pertinent information14:
+Use the AMPLE acronym to assist with gathering pertinent information(17, 18):

 Allergies